tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 unique things are in one pocket and the phone and GPS are in the another.
 They may also be separated further.

-Teeth things and sunscreen, washing, water bottle, stimulus attenuation, glasses, and other must all get their own external pockets.
+Teeth things and sunscreen, water bottle, stimulus attenuation, and glasses must all get their own external pockets.
+Washing, glasses, and other should get their own external pockets, but they could also go inside.

 Teeth things are sunscreen are separated from other toiletries because I need them more often.
 A group may be separated across more than one pockets, but two groups must not share one pocket.